junxit/us-congress-bills-116/bill.md

 ## § 5.
 Issuance of coins

 - **(a)** *Quality of Coins* Coins minted under this Act shall be issued in uncirculated and proof qualities.
+- **(b)** *Mint facility*
-- **(b)** *Mint Facility* Only the West Point Mint may be used to strike any particular quality of the coins minted under this Act.
+  - **(1)** *In general* Only 1 facility of the United States Mint may be used to strike any particular quality of the coins minted under this Act.
+  - **(2)** *Use of the United States Mint at West Point, New York* It is the sense of Congress that the coins minted under this Act should be struck at the United States Mint at West Point, New York, to the greatest extent possible.
-- **(c)** *Period for Issuance* The Secretary may issue coins minted under this Act only during the 1-year period beginning on January 1, 2021.
+- **(c)** *Period for Issuance* The Secretary may issue coins minted under this Act only during the 1-year period beginning on January 1, 2022.

 ## § 6.
 Sale of coins